ajay9376/cgpa_calculator/README.md

 ---

 ## Repository Description

-An easy-to-use CGPA calculator that computes SGPA and CGPA based on grades and credits, helping students track academic performance and plan future goals.
+An interactive CGPA calculator that enables students to compute SGPA and CGPA, track academic performance, and plan target grades efficiently using a simple web interface integrated with Firebase.